Gastritis Cases On Rise In Twin Cities: Health Expert - UrduPoint

 During outdoor visits people tend to buy various local delights and venture into multiple foodies offering unhygienic and poor quality food and there was no check on the food standards in such places which at times was perilous, Dr Mehmood noted.

-He urged the masses to avoid taking food items from outdoors and unverified food outlets for atleast two months, adding, "acute gastritis comes suddenly, and could be caused by bacteria, viruses, stress, or spicy food."\395
+He urged the masses to avoid taking food items from outdoors and unverified food outlets for atleast two months, adding, "acute gastritis comes suddenly, and could be caused by bacteria, viruses, stress, or spicy food." \395 /778